 Support partners to develop research, evidence and resources to operationalize inclusive education.

-Upcoming call for proposal for grants to test and scale innovative interventions that address complex challenges.
+Call for proposals to test and scale innovative interventions that address complex challenges.

 This window invests in resources for interventions in Nepal, Rwanda and Ethiopia for systems strengthening to support educational achievement of students with disabilities.
 The country-based financing ensures attention to both supply and demand side of the educational ecosystem.